 The teaching assistant assigned to your section does all of the grading for the course.
 Contact your TA immediately if you have a problem with the grading of your work.
-If the problem does not get resolved through your TA, contact the course coordinator.
+If the problem does not get resolved through your TA, contact the course director immediately.
+Check the Sakai site each week to make sure that the grades on Sakai match your graded work.
 No changes in grades will be made if the problem is not addressed within ONE WEEK of receiving your graded material back from your TA.